ekumenlabs/AndroidStreamingClient/README.md

 ###What it does?

 **Android Streaming Client** is a library to play real time video in an Android device. <br>

 ###How does work

 The current version of the code only supports RTP over UDP as the transport protocol and only decodes H264 encoded video. <br>
 **Android Streaming Client** uses [efflux library](https://github.com/brunodecarvalho/efflux) to create an underlying RTP session and listen to packages. <br>

 It includes two different approaches to handle the package arrival:
 </p>

-* *Min-delay*, which uses an RTP buffer that sends packets upstream for <br>
-processing immediately.
-Each packet will be sent upstream only if it is the one <br>
-being expected, hence this approach will work as long as the packages arrive in <br>
-order.
-If a received packet is newer than the one being expected, it will be <br>
-stored in order.
-Also, If stored packages are older than the configured threshold, <br>
-they will be discarded.
+* *Min-delay*, which uses an RTP buffer that sends packets upstream for processing immediately.
+Each packet will be sent upstream only if it is the one being expected, hence this approach will work as long as the packages arrive in order.
+If a received packet is newer than the one being expected, it will be stored in order.
+Also, If stored packages are older than the configured threshold, they will be discarded.
 </p>
-* *Time-window*, which uses an RTP buffer that keeps packets for a fixed amount <br>
-of time and moves forward at a fixed rate.
-The received packets are pushed <br>
-upstream in the same order and at a fixed rate.
-This approach uses two threads, <br>
-one for storing the packets that arrive to the client and another to consume <br>
-them with some wisdom.
+* *Time-window*, which uses an RTP buffer that keeps packets for a fixed amount of time and moves forward at a fixed rate.
+The received packets are pushed upstream in the same order and at a fixed rate.
+This approach uses two threads, one for storing the packets that arrive to the client and another to consume them with some wisdom.

 ##How do I use it